 Having said that, you can always just use all regular cocoa.
 Simply expect a lighter hue.

 Oreos are traditionally a wheat cookie.
-To make them gluten free and keto, we found that super fine almond flour did a killer job (solo!).
+To make them gluten free and keto, I found that super fine almond flour did a killer job (solo!).
 Add a touch of xanthan gum, and we’re golden.